tadata-org/MCP-Game/README.md

     python game_client.py
     ```

-3. Follow the on-screen instructions to play the game and escape!
+3. Follow the instructions to play the game and escape!
+For the best experience, don't forget to view the images (as they change!) by opening up client/current_room_png.

+5. If you finish a game and wish to restart, make sure to restart the server as well (to renew the state of the game)

 ## 🎯 Game Features